Loading...

 General Veterinary Medicine:

-• Pharmacology, Pharmacy and Theraeutics (compulsory subject)
+• Pharmacology, Pharmacy and Theraeutics (6th – 7th semester)

-• Clinical Pharmacology (compulsory optional subject)
+• Clinical Pharmacology (10th semester )

 • Toxicology (5th semester)